lexxito/webobjects_docker/README.md

 ### woantenvironment
 This image contains all WebObjects and Wonder Framewrods and WebObjects specific jars needed for application compilation.
 It is used as a preloaded image where the application can be packaged into a _woa_ project.

-### woapache
-This image contains apche2.4 webserver with WebObjects Adaptor on the top.
-With environmental variables, you can change application prefixes and WebServerResource location.

-### wotaskd
-This image contains wotaskd from wonder project.
-It is needed to run the application as well as to have the role of _load balancer_.
-Once wotaksd is running with _-WOSavesAdaptorConfiguration true_ option it creates a file _WOConfig.xml_ which is read by woapache dynamically and no restart is needed after a new host is added.

-### womonitor
-This image contains womonitor from wonder project.
-It is needed as the interface to scale your application and to recreate all resources from SiteConfig.xml file after containers reboot.

 ### Quick Start
 #### docker-compose
 To run the application for demonstration purposes simply use docker-compose